mozilla/policy-templates/README.md

 If set to false, the application will not try to install updates when the application is not running.

-If you have disabled updates via `DisableAppUpdate` or disabled automatic updates via `AppUpdateAuto`, this policy has no effect.
+If you have disabled updates via `DisableAppUpdate` or disabled automatic updates via `AppAutoUpdate`, this policy has no effect.

 **Compatibility:** Firefox 90 (Windows only)\
 **CCK2 Equivalent:** N/A\